rowanhill/phockito/README.md

 Hamcrest matchers are not included by default, so the first step is to call `Phockito::include_hamcrest();` immediately after including Phockito.
 Note that this will import the Hamcrest matchers as global functions - passing false as an argument will keep your namespace clean by making all matchers only available as static methods of `Hamcrest` (at the expense of worse looking test code).

-Once included you can pass a hamcrest matcher as an argument in your when or verify rule, eg:
+Once included you can pass a Hamcrest matcher as an argument in your when or verify rule, eg:

 ```php
 class A {